 - Second Interview

-Activities to be performed in an interview can be written step-by-step, so nothing is missed and a comfortable flow of interviews are completed in a day.
+Activities to be performed in an interview can be written step-by-step, so nothing is missed and a comfortable flow is completed in a day.

 Advantages of a Template

-Designed for ease-of-use, these templates provide a sparse, yet informative, layout that is easy to skim and track questions already covered.
-Bulleted lists, with one-liner questions, speed the interview process and boost the professionalism of your interview agenda.
+A template serves as a structured outline that guides you through the various stages, ensuring that you cover all the necessary aspects and make the most out of your interactions with candidates.
+Designed for ease of use, these templates provide a sparse yet informative layout that is easy to skim and track questions already covered.
+Bulleted lists, with one-liner questions speed up the process and boost the professionalism.
 With tips for effective interviews and tables to monitor many candidates at once, these templates will help you get the most from every interview.